cg219/imkreative.com-server/README.md

 ## Setup

-Make sure `env` variables are set for variables in `credentials.js`.
+Make sure `.env` variables are set for variables in `credentials.js`.

 ## Development